LukeGeneva/l8a.dev/blog/how-this-site-is-made.md

 Currently, all content on this site is static.
 The blog articles are written in markdown.
 The pages are written in plain HTML.
 I use Tailwind for styling because it's just that easy.
-There's a small build script that produces the functioning site, which currently is hosted by [GitHub Pages](https://pages.github.com/).
+There's a small script that generates the blog HTML from markdown files, and the site is currently hosted by [GitHub Pages](https://pages.github.com/).

 ## Blog Posts